High-Tech-Minecraft/Anti-Bot-Abuse/readme.md

 ## License

-This mod is licensed under [LICENSE NAME].
+This mod is licensed under GNU GPLv3.
 You are free to use, modify, and distribute it in accordance with the license terms.

 ---

-Enjoy a balanced Minecraft experience with Anti Bot Abuse!
+Enjoy a balanced Minecraft experience w ith Anti Bot Abuse!